Introducing Yellowstone Fumarole ♨️

 Persistent subscriber staleness ⌛

-Fumarole is essentially a log of blockchain events that gets prune at every moment to fit at most hours or days worth of blockchain data.
+Fumarole is essentially a log of blockchain events that is pruned at every moment to fit at most hours or days' worth of blockchain data.

 When you create a persistent subscriber, you actually create a point-in-time cursor over Fumarole’s internal log.
-If your cursor falls too much behind, it will become stale.
+If your cursor falls too far behind, it will become stale.

 Wrapping up 🖖